nii-yamagishilab/project-NN-Pytorch-scripts/project/09-asvspoof-vocoded-trn/README.md

 Notes:
 1. You can compare the differences between different model.py and config*.py
 2. Models 1, 3, and 5 in Table 3 of the paper are not included.
 They can be easily created using model-ID-2, model-ID-4, and model-ID-6, respectively.
 Then, just replace the data set with the ASVspoof2019 LA data set.
+3. Files or folders marked with = will be produced after running the demo script.

 ### Flow